 - 2.5.1.
 Councillors will have rights of access to any document, information, land or buildings of the Council where this is necessary for the proper discharge of their functions as a Councillor and in accordance with the law and this Constitution. - 2.5.2.
-A Councillor is not permitted to make available to the public or divulge to anyone, other than a Councillor or Officer entited to know it, press or to a member of the public any information which they have been sent or given in whatever form and which is exempt or confidential information without first obtaining consent properly given on behalf of the Council. - 2.5.2.2.5.3.
-For these purposes "exempt" and "confidential" includes those classes of information as defined in the Access to Information Procedure Rules which are set out atin Part 4A of this Constitution, as well as information which is confidential in the wider sense. - 2.6.0.
-A Councillor shall not divulge information given in confidence to anyone not legally entitled to know it.
+A Councillor is not permitted to make available to the public or divulge to anyone, other than a Councillor or Officer entited to know it, any information which they have been sent or given in whatever form and which is exempt or confidential information without first obtaining consent properly given on behalf of the Council. - 2.5.3.
+For these purposes "exempt" and "confidential" includes those classes of information defined in the Access to Information Procedure Rules which are set out at Part 4A of this Constitution as well as information which is confidential in the wider sense.

-2.7.2.6.
+2.6.
 Conduct of Councillors